corda/corda-docs-portal/content/en/platform/corda/4.5/enterprise/app-upgrade-notes-enterprise.md

 ## Upgrading from Enterprise 4.3 or earlier

-As of Corda Enterprise 4.4 we have moved towards an open core strategy.
+As of Corda Enterprise Edition 4.4 we have moved towards an open core strategy.
 Therefore, the common APIs are only available in Corda
 Open Source, and Corda Enterprise has a binary dependency on the matching Open Source version.
 As a result, any CorDapps written against
-Corda Enterprise 4.4 or later will have to depend on the open source version of `corda-core`.
+Corda Enterprise Edition 4.4 or later will have to depend on the open source version of `corda-core`.

 Therefore you have to add the following variables to your build configuration: